RT Arabic: Assessment and reactions

 RT Arabic, along with other RT channels, has been subject to criticism for its explicit connections with the Russian government.
 The parent company of RT, TV-Novosti, is registered as a state-owned ANO.
 According to figures from the Russian Ministry of Justice, TV-Novosti, the Russian state provides 176.7 billion rubles in financing and 42.3 million rubles in other funding.

 On 9 November 2017, RT announced that it had been given a notice deadline to register under the U.S. Foreign Agents Registration Act (FARA) by the U.S. Justice Department.
 Although the U.S. Justice Department has never finalized the demand nor made it public, the action has generated a series of reactions from RT and the Russian government.
 Margarita Simonyan referred to this letter as a "cannibalistic deadline" and argued that this was an attempt to limit RT's functionalities.
 Top Russian officials have also reiterated their stand with RT on this matter, and have stated that a retaliation was likely to follow on U.S. foreign media.

 Incidents

 On 17 May 2015, an RT Arabic journalist was allegedly assaulted by Israeli security forces while filming Jerusalem Day celebrations in Jerusalem.
 A similar occurrence took place on 9 December 2017.

-On 29 January 2020, RT Arabic correspondent Wafa Shabruni was badly injured from an exploded shell during a militants' weapon depot removal in the southeast Syrian province of Idlib.
+On 29 January 2020, RT Arabic correspondent Wafa Shabruni was badly injured from an exploded shell during a militants' weapon depot removal in Idlib Governorate in Syria.
 She lost consciousness and was later taken to Hama State Hospital under the care of Russian military medics.
 RT editor-in-chief Margarita Simonyan personally thanked the medics and the Russian Minister of Defense for their assistance in this matter.

+During the 2026 Iran war, RT Arabic's Iran bureau in Tehran was damaged following a U.S.-Israeli airstrike on a nearby building on 2 March.